rocklake/Pypp-Macro/README.md

 a macro for the game py++ and for Raspberry pi pico 1 it is mint to be used with circuitpython and you will have to git adafruit_hid library.
 You should have the game in the home directory on linx.
-The password hi Username py.
+The password hi Username py. and tmux install.